What is blue light?

 How do blue light blocking glasses work?

 Blue light blocking glasses, as the name suggests, filter out the blue light that can disrupt your body clock.
 It’s best to wear them in the evening and night, or from sundown.
 You can use them if you are working late at the office or just at home watching TV.
 They are non-prescription, however, you can get them in a prescription version if you wear glasses.
-We recommended Blue Block Light.
-Buy some stylish blue light blocking glasses here.
+We recommended Baxter Blue’s Sleep collection.

-The most effective blue light blocking glasses will have an orange lens.
+The most effective blue light blocking glasses will have a tinted lens.
 But, if this isn’t for you, you could opt for some clear ones.

 Blue light blocking glasses can also be helpful for people who travel a lot and want to minimise the effects of jetlag.